 A Bill of lading is a legal transport document issued by a carrier company.
 It contains details about the sender and recipient's names and addresses, the number of goods, packages, weight, and type.
 When the carrier delivers the goods to a destination point, the Bill of lading also acts as a shipping receipt.

-A bill of lading is a legally binding document between the shipper and the carrier that provides all the required attributes to process the shipment properly.
+A bill of lading, whether it's a traditional or an electronic one, is a legally binding document between the shipper and the carrier that provides all the required attributes to process the shipment properly.
 It also serves as the property document of the goods described in the paper, carrying the receipt statement and representing the agreed terms and conditions for the carriage of the goods.

 Seaway bill, Airway bill, and Bill of lading have the same meaning.
 The main difference is the transfer medium.
 Only ship owners, freight forwarders, or non-vessel operating companies (NVOCC) are authorised to issue a Bill of Lading.